Editorial Standards > Verification and Factchecking

 ■ We will refrain from presenting multiple points of view if one perspective on an issue has been credibly established as fact.
 In other words, we will avoid “false balance.”

-■ In breaking news situations, we will attempt to gather comments from key sides of an issue; if comments are not immediately available, we will publish or air the story without them, make clear that we were unable to get some comment and update our story as needed.
+■ In breaking news situations, we will attempt to gather comments from key sides of an issue; if comments are not immediately available, we will publish the story without them, make clear that we could not get some perspectives and update the story as needed.

 ■ We will accurately reflect the content of stories in headlines and social media posts.

-■ We will not use metric considerations (i.e., driving online traffic to a story) in determining what we cover and how we place stories.
+■ We will not use metric considerations (e.g., driving online traffic) in determining what we cover and how we place stories.

 ■ Our organization does not advocate or operate in a way that promotes any legislation, policies, government action or outcomes, though policy or legislative changes may be a consequence of our reporting.
 We lobby only for freedom of information and freedom of press issues.